dhinton22/Group-Project/README.md

 ### Project Goal

-Main goal of our project is to create a dashboard to analyse crime patterns in Washington DC from 2008 to 2017.
+Main goal of our project is to create a dashboard to analyse crime patterns in Washington DC from 2020-2021.

 ### Key Deliverables

-Understand patterns and gain insight into crimes in the DC police system to show trends over certain period of time (we could write here:  compare before and after Financial Crisis of 2008).
+Understand patterns and gain insight into crimes in the DC police system to show trends over certain period of time.

 ### Source of data